Updated on May 14, 2022 01:03:06 PM

 Indian Succession Act 1925 governs all the laws related to letter of administration and probate in India.
 Under the Indian Succession Act, 1925:

-While filing the petition for the Letter of Administration, there is certain documentation needed to attach along with the petition.
-All those documents that are required at the time of letter of administration are stated below:
+While filing the petition for the Letter of Administration, there is certain documents needs to attach along with the petition.
+All those documents that are required at the time of Letter of Administration are stated below:

 After understanding eligibility, documentation, and fee structure for the letter of administration, you are all set to completely understand its procedure.
 However, you already would have noticed its importance and how many complications it consists of.
 That’s why to ease your process, we at Litem provide you with experienced and qualified advocates to handle your case and provide you with a Letter of Administration with as much ease as possible.